 - The Partial Manual penalty is given based on the reviewer’s conclusion as for some issues that are unsuitable on your pages.
 These might be poor links or content that does not match the guidelines.

-Reasons for Google to punish you
+What are the Reasons for Google to Punish You?

 So why does Google punish popular websites?
 The list of reasons is rather vast.
 Here are some most popular causes that make Google act in that way: